dilshadurrahman58/dilshadurrahman58/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Computer Science Ph.D. student at the University of South Florida.
-I'm researching Data Visualization at Dr. Rosen's Visualization and Graphics lab.
-I'm highly interested in developing visualization tools that would help people understand their data better.
-I'm always looking for summer internship opportunities in Data Visualization, Software Engineering, and Data Science.
+I'm a Computer Science Ph.D. student at the University of Utah.
+I'm researching Data Visualization with Dr. Rosen at the Scientific Computing and Imaging Institute.
+I am broadly interested in annotations in visualizations, visualization perception, trust in visualization, and visualization tools that make people understand their data better.
+I have a strong attraction to qualitative research.

 ### Education
 - PhD in Computer Science